Akillot/MultiCLIA/documentation/Extension_Guideline.md

 ---

-## Step 3: Create the Necessary Classes
+## Step 3: Create the necessary classes

 Inside your new folder, create the following classes: